moustacheManHere/Chess_Account_Analyzer/readme.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the Creative Commons License

 ## Acknowledgments